eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - AdobeAfterEffects9FCAll (unpacked version prevents installation phase to be completed and it throws error.)
     - MSXML6.0 (Normally it's unpackable, but due to conflict between x64 and ia64, I not prefer unpack this payload folder.
 If you try to separate folder into individual payloads, at initialization phase, nothing happens and installation not starts due to payload ID conflict I guess.)
     - AdobeContribute-PDistiller-mul\de_DE (throws error 2715 on unpacking.)
-      - You can fix this with Orca MSI Editor
+      - You can fix this with Orca MSI Editor.
         - Download Orca MSI editor from https://www.technipages.com/downloads/OrcaMSI.zip
           - If it's deleted, you can download this package from Wayback Machine on https://web.archive.org/web/20240308101549/https://www.technipages.com/downloads/OrcaMSI.zip
         - On Orca, search Docs_DistillerS_DEU on Components table.